WuTheFWasThat/vimflowy/CONTRIBUTING.md

 Just send a pull request.
 Remember to write tests when appropriate!

-For any questions, you may contact me at [githubusername]@gmail.com.
+For any questions, don't hesitate to contact me at [githubusername]@gmail.com.

+I've marked a number of github issues with the label `small_task`, which could be good places to start.

 ## DEV SETUP: ##